-Based on information provided by the Virginia Department of Health, the Department of Planning and Budget (DPB) estimates that about 231,000 tons of biosolids are applied in an average year.
+Based on information provided by the Virginia Department of Health, DPB estimates that about 261,000 tons of biosolids are applied in an average year.
 The seventh enactment clause of the bill provides that the fee imposed on each dry ton of sewage sludge that is land applied shall be \$7.50 per ton, until changed by the State Water Control Board.
-Therefore, the estimated revenue from the application fee is \$1.7 million per year.
+Therefore, the estimated revenue from the application fee is \$1.755 million per year.

 In addition, the bill provides for a fee of \$5,000 for the initial issuance of a permit, and \$1,000 for the reissuance, amendment, or modification of a permit for an existing site.
-In 2005, the Department of Health processed three new permits and 11 permit modifications.
-The estimated revenue from permit issuances and reissuances is \$20,000 to \$30,000 annually.
+The revenue from the permit issuance and modification fees cannot be estimated at this time.
+The Department of Health has been authorized to collect these fees since July 1, 2006, however, the regulations governing the program have not been finalized, so fee revenue has not been collected.